 This unit encourages students to explore ways of working out problems that involve finding the average percentage of the contents of differently sized containers.
 It is suitable for students working at Stage 7-Advanced Multiplicative of the Number Framework.
-This unit is a useful introduction to the Level 5 unit: Mix Up 2.

-- solve problems that involve combining different proportions by:
+- Solve problems that involve combining different proportions by:

-- finding the average percentage of the contents of differently sized containers using the quantities in each container
+- finding the average percentage of the contents of differently sized containers using the quantities in each container.

 - finding the average percentage of the contents of differently sized containers by using the percentage in each container.

 From previous work in statistical investigations students should be able to find the average of data sets.

 This unit introduces how to find the average percentage of differently sized containers.
 Two strategies are explored, (i) combining the contents of the containers to find the average percentage and (ii) finding the percentage in each container and then averaging the percentages.